sandialabs/slycat/agent/README.md

         sys.stdout.flush()
 ```
 ### get_job_output
-- this function is used to get job output and send it back to the web client
+- This function is used to get job output and send it back to the web client
-- the output should be put in `results["output"]`
+- The output should be put in `results["output"]`
 ```python
     def get_job_output(self, command):
         results = {